 Traditional lawyers and law firms face quite a big challenge in the market, but the real question at hand relates to the impact that entrepreneurs will have on how these services are provided today.
 This question needs to be tackled from a variety of perspectives.
 One perspective, and possibly the most important, involves how lawyers work and what their office environment is like.
 For example, I personally left my “traditional” job in a large American law firm in Mexico City, partly due to the demanding working hours and late nights.

-In response to this, fresh startups have begun attracting top emerging talent merely because they can offer something that the large firms have not: flexibility.
+In response to this, fresh startups have begun attracting top emerging talent merely because they can offer something that the large firms cannot: flexibility.
 This effect will gradually become visible within the human resources departments of traditional law firms as young, talented, and recently graduated lawyers pursue entrepreneurial paths and jobs in legal startups.

-How legaltech can change the legal sector for the better
+Technology law: How legaltech can change the legal sector for the better

 Flexibility at work can be a hard pill to swallow for traditional industries — especially for the legal industry, which in my opinion, is reluctant to change and evolve.
 Workplace revolution in other industries is the new norm as we are seeing significant developments in working practices, such as game lounges and remote workdays.